 The art pieces and space itself change constantly so if you have seen the art installations before, you might want to go back again and see what is added to the junkyard.

-12. The town of Peng Chau – Wing On Street
+12. Wing On Street and Lunch

 Before heading off for some lunch, walk around the town of Peng Chau and see some of the quirky decorations and colourful murals around the Leather Factory and on Wing On Street, which is one of the main roads on the island.